ceshine/ceshine-hugo/content/post/20191216-text-annotation-1/index.md

 ## Potential Improvements

 We now already have a functioning back-end server with just about 150 lines of code.
-There are definitely many potential improvements, including:
+There are many potential improvements, including:

 - Specify which page to fetch in the GET request.
-(Currently we can only fetch the pages that has not received any submissions.)
+(Currently, we can only fetch the pages that have not received any submissions.)
 - Store the user ID in the output file.
 - Use a persistent store for the application states, so an application restart will not erase previous records.
 - Customizable page size at the start of the session.

 Some of these are relatively easy to implement.
-Readers are encouraged to implement them as excercises.
+Readers are encouraged to implement them as exercises.

 # To Be Continued

 We've covered the back-end API server in this post.
-In the next post we'll describe how to write a fairly basic React front-end to interact with both the user and the back-end server.
+In the next post, we'll describe how to write a fairly basic React front-end to interact with both the user and the back-end server.

 [Read the Part 2 here](https://blog.ceshine.net/post/text-annotation-2/).